 Figure 1: Classic partitioning can not share the work equally among worker servers.
-Server assigned the partition of ((a+b)/2, (b+d)/2), (c, d) gets the most of the work.
+Server assigned the partition of ((a+b)/2, (b+d)/2), (c, d)'' gets the most of the work.

-2. Proposed Solution: Query partitioning with the help of critical regions and caching
+2. Proposed Solution:

+Dynamic Load Balancing through Query Partitioning with the help of Critical Regions and Caching for the variable sized and unevenly distributed spatial data

 2.1.
-Definition of the Key Elements
+Background

-System is based on query partitioning but In order to understand whole architecture we explain the key elements in this section.
-These are "spatial data", "data rendering", "map servers", "critical regions" and "caching".
-Proposed architecture is for solving the load balancing and caching problems in Map Servers through query partitioning with the help of pre-defined critical regions.
-"Query partitioning" is the main concept to implement dynamic load balancing algorithm defined in Section 2.2.1.
+System is based on query partitioning but In order to understand whole architecture we need to explain some terms.
+These are "spatial data", "data rendering" and "map servers".
+Proposed architecture is intended for solving the load balancing and caching problems in Map Servers through query partitioning with the help of pre-defined critical regions.
+"Query partitioning" and "critical regions" is explained in related sections.